 - a driver in the accident is a non-Michigan resident whose vehicle is not insured in Michigan

 It’s important to understand that PLPD insurance does not cover damage to your vehicle or property.

 To get PLPD automotive insurance, you must have possession of the vehicle title and be free of a lien.
 PLPD is best suited for individuals that don’t drive that frequently, or have an older or less-valued vehicle.
 People who are financing their vehicle or who want coverage for theft, vandalism, fire, or significant personal liability should consider other optional coverage such as collision, comprehensive, or mini-tort policies to protect your assets.

-If you choose PLPD versus more comprehensive coverage, keep in mind that for a little more money, you might be able to get significantly bigger benefits, which could make a difference in the event of a lawsuit.
+If you choose PLPD versus more comprehensive coverage, keep in mind that for a little more money you might be able to get significantly better coverage, which could make a difference in the event of a lawsuit.

-If you believe you are entitled to compensation for injuries, mental anguish or other pain and suffering, contact The Mike Morse Law Firm toll-free at 855-MIKE-WINS (855-645-3946) to arrange a free online consultation or email us at [email protected].
+If you believe you are entitled to compensation for injuries, mental anguish or other pain and suffering, contact The Mike Morse Law Firm toll-free at 855-MIKE-WINS (855-645-3946) or email us to arrange a free consultation.
 There are no fees until we win for you.

 Statute of Limitations

 Remember that local, state, and federal laws dictate a finite amount of time when claims may be filed.
 If you have been injured or have had property damaged due to an automobile accident, don’t wait to get help.
-Call 855-MIKE-WINS (855-645-3946) now.
+Call 855-MIKE-WINS (855-645-3946) or email us now.